bouncingleaf/flashcards/README.md

 * Sometimes the user needs to inactivate and reactivate a newly activated deck to get it to work.
 * Clicking Practice for an inactive deck does not work.
 The option should be removed.
 * There's nothing preventing duplicate users, decks, or cards.
+* Retrieving the user does update the decks for the user - which means the GET is not strictly without side effects.
+This should be broken out into two separate processes so that the user can be retrieved without any side effects.

 With more time, I could address the following: